samuell/zymake-mirror/README.md

 # A copy of the original webpage follows below, for documentation purposes
 ----

-`zymake`{.code} is a high-level language for running complex sets of experiments.
+`zymake` is a high-level language for running complex sets of experiments.
 The user writes a zymakefile, mostly consisting of parameterized shell commands, and zymake determines the dependency structure and executes the commands in the appropriate order.